What is it?

 If you are already getting the benefits which are being replaced by Universal Credit and you continue to be entitled to these you may not need to claim Universal Credit until the ‘migration’ stage, sometime between 2019 and 2023.

-However, when the ‘digital’ service comes to your area, if you choose to move onto Universal Credit you can do so (unless you have 3 or more children) – you do not need to wait until a change in your circumstances means you have to.
+However, (unless you have 3 or more children) – you can choose to move to Universal Credit at any time do not need to wait until a change in your circumstances means you have to.
 So you could get advice to check if you would be better off on Universal Credit – but seek advice before making any decisions!

 How can I prepare for Universal Credit?